VedantPahariya/Project-Management-Form/README.md

 To use this project, Reader should only know the basic programming.
 As already mentioned, the code has comments which explains major syntaxes properly which makes it more convinient to read.
 Follow the following steps to setup the project:

 1. Set your own Backend DataBase using JSONPowerDB.
+Go to `http://api.login2explore.com:5577/user/index.html` and login.
+If you don't have an account, then register yourself on `http://api.login2explore.com:5577/user/register_dev.html`.
-Go to `http://api.login2explore.com:5577/user/index.html` and make an account to access their API.
+Its important to make an account to access their API for Backend DataBase.

-2. Go to `Tools` (one of the options in hamburger menu) ->`Tokens`.
+3. Go to `Tools` (one of the options in hamburger menu) ->`Tokens`.
 Select `Connection Token` as the Type of Token and then `Generate Connection_Tokens`

-3. Copy the token and paste it in the variable `connToken` in `index.js` file.
+4. Copy the token and paste it in the variable `connToken` in `index.js` file.

 Now, you are ready to use this repo for your personal use.
 For checking the data stored in DataBase by the form,
 Go to `Visualize`-> `JsonDB`.